 WOCN Supports I Can Act

-H.R.
-2713, the Improving Care and Access to Nurses Act, bipartisan legislation to remove barriers preventing advanced practice registered nurses (APRNs) from practicing to the full extent of their education and training, was re-introduced by Reps.
+WOCN and the WOCNCB recently a letter of support to the sponsors of H.R.
+2713, the Improving Care and Access to Nurses Act (ICAN Act).
+This bipartisan legislation is intended to remove barriers preventing advanced practice registered nurses (APRNs) from practicing to the full extent of their education and training, was re-introduced by Reps.
 David Joyce (OH-14), Suzanne Bonamici (OR-01), Lauren Underwood (IL-14), and Jennifer Kiggans (VA-02) in late April.
+The joint letter can be found here.

 The purpose of this bill is to increase access, improve quality of care, and lower costs in the Medicare and Medicaid programs by removing federal barriers to practice for APRNs, consistent with the recommendations of National Academies of Science, Engineering and Medicine and other bipartisan stakeholders.
 As of 2020, over 233,000 APRNs treated Medicare patients and approximately 40% of Medicare beneficiaries received care from an APRN.
 This makes it essential that Congress removes barriers to care for APRNs and their patients.